 For centuries Vienna was surrounded by massive fortress walls.
-The gates closed at night and life continued within the walls.
-Eventually, the city wall became a major obstacle to development both inside and outside the walls.
-Moreover, the city had become very crowded by 1864 with about 60,000 people living within the city walls.
+The gates closed at night, and life continued within the walls.
+Eventually, the city wall became a significant obstacle to development both inside and outside the walls.
+Moreover, the city had become very crowded by 1864, with about 60,000 people living within the city walls.
 By comparison, 16,000 people live in the 1.
 Bezirk (Old Town) today.
 Something had to be done, and the circular grand boulevard Vienna Ring Road (Ringstrasse) was constructed.

 Ringstrasse was created between 1860 and 1890 by tearing down the city walls, which no longer had any practical function.
-Emperor Franz Joseph I, wanted to merge the outer districts and central Vienna, and make the Ringstrasse into the beautiful boulevard in the world.
-For the first time, Vienna got a parade street where the country could show off its power and splendor.
-No place in Vienna has a larger collection of magnificent buildings than the 5.3-kilometer-long Ringstrasse.
-Like the name, Ringstrasse, indicates it circles the historic center of Vienna (Altstadt).
-Numerous magnificent buildings line the Ringstrasse, such as the Vienna State Opera, the Palace of Justice, the Austrian Parliament, the Natural History and Art History Museum, Vienna City Hall, Burgtheater, and the University of Vienna, just to name a few.
+Emperor Franz Joseph, I wanted to merge the outer districts and central Vienna and make the Ringstrasse the most beautiful boulevard in the world.
+For the first time, Vienna got a parade street where the country could show off its power and splendour.
+No place in Vienna has a more extensive collection of magnificent buildings than the 5.3-kilometre-long Ringstrasse.
+The name, Ringstrasse, indicates it circles the historic centre of Vienna (Altstadt).
+Numerous magnificent buildings line the Ringstrasse, such as the Vienna State Opera, the Palace of Justice, the Austrian Parliament, the Natural History and Art History Museum, Vienna City Hall, the Burgtheater, and the University of Vienna, to name a few.

 Explore by tram

-The jewel in the crown of imperial Vienna is, of course, the Hofburg, a former imperial residence that today is, among other things, the official residence of the Austrian president.
-The Hofburg is not just a single building, but a complex of at least 16 different buildings – depending on how you count.
-The former imperial residence has undergone several expansions and rebuilds over time, and was a European center of power for many hundreds of years until the beginning of the 20th century.
+The jewel in the crown of imperial Vienna is the Hofburg, a former imperial residence that today is, among other things, the official residence of the Austrian president.
+The Hofburg is not just a single building but a complex of at least 16 different buildings – depending on how you count.
+The former imperial residence has undergone several expansions and rebuilds over time and was a European centre of power for hundreds of years until the beginning of the 20th century.
 It was from this palace that Emperor Franz Joseph, whose reign lasted 68 years, decided the fate of the Danube monarchy.
-The multinational empire that at one time was eight times the size of present-day Austria.
+The multinational empire at one time was eight times the size of present-day Austria.

-Visitors can admire part of Hofburg’s historic architecture from both the outside and inside.
+Visitors can admire part of Hofburg’s historic architecture from the outside and inside.
 Moreover, often the interior is more magnificent than the exterior.
-Visit some of the museums, shops or cafes, located within the Hofburg to see the interior.
-Step into a bygone era when you admire the Imperial Apartments, sit down at Café Landtmann from 1873, or admire the fabulously decorated Austrian National Library.
+Visit some museums, shops, or cafes within Hofburg to see the interior.
+Step into a bygone era when you admire the Imperial Apartments, sit at Café Landtmann from 1873, or admire the fabulously decorated Austrian National Library.